Your Cart

 Once the guitar is in tune and everything is set to go we can now proceed to play the guitar and start to make music with it.
 And this is where it starts to get fun.

 In addition to that, it is best to learn a little bit about how one might read these chords on a sheet of music paper as well.
 Like tablature.
 This is simplified sheet music for the guitar.
-Here is an example of what they look like.
+Here is an example of what a guitar tab looks like.

 The horizontal lines represent your guitar strings.
-Biggest on the bottom, smallest on the top, and the numbers represent the frets in which you will put your fingers.
-Except for the 0 which stands for open, which means you play the string without putting your finger on it.
+The biggest on the bottom, and the smallest on the top.
+Numbers are placed on the lines to represent the frets on which you will put your fingers.
+Except for the 0, which stands for open, which means you play the string without putting your finger on it.

 Strum only two strings

-When playing open power chords with one finger, be sure to only strum the two strings that the chord is on.
+When playing power chords with two fingers, be sure to only strum the two strings that the chord is on.
 This will make it easy to get a good sound out of your guitar to start.
 Eventually, as time progresses and you learn more complex chord voicings, you’ll strum more strings and get more sound out of your guitar, but for now, just strum the two that the chords are made of.

-By taking this approach to form and play simple one-finger chords, you will be able to build self-confidence fairly quickly and you will be setting up yourself for closed power chords.
-Two note chords that move up and down the fretboard.
+By taking this approach to form and play simple two-finger chords, you will be able to build self-confidence fairly quickly, and you will be setting yourself up for more two-note chords that move up and down the fretboard.

-In this lesson, we have learned about how to tune our guitar and start off playing simple one-finger chords.
-By doing this we are now setting a foundation for our other chords that are needed to learn for playing the art of rock guitar.
+In this lesson, we have learned about how to tune our guitar and start off playing simple one-finger and two-finger chords.
+By doing this, we are now setting a foundation for our other chords that are needed to learn for playing the art of rock guitar.

 There are many guitar chords to learn but these are the easiest and most common to start with for playing rock guitar.
 Not just guitar mind you, but rock guitar.
 This is a certain style of guitar playing.
 Very much like Jazz Country or Blues.